 - use the browse button (right of the repository URL) to select your desired data folders (multiple folders can be entered by holding CTRL) -> OK

 As a result, directories for JAMS and JAMS models (and model data) are available after the last step.
 In addition to JAVA sources, the JAMS directory contains JAMS binary data and some Ant scripts which can be used to compile JAMS without Netbeans (see below).
-Moreover, some pre-configured NetBeans projects are in the nbprojects subdirectory which allow an easy installation of a JAMS development environment.
+Moreover, some pre-configured NetBeans projects are in the nbprojects subdirectory which allow an easy setup of a JAMS development environment.

 The model directory contains sub-directories with JAVA sources of different model libraries, which include model components required for creating JAMS models.
 Again, this directory contains a nbprojects folder with pre-configured NetBeans projects.